fpga-accel/otc-fpga/FAQs.md

 ## Application Market
-**Q: What is Huawei Cloud FPGA Marketplace?**
+**Q: What is Cloud FPGA Marketplace?**

-FPGA developers can share or sell their AEI files to other FPGA users on the Huawei Cloud FPGA Marketplace.
+FPGA developers can share or sell their AEI files to other FPGA users on the Cloud FPGA Marketplace.

 ## Development Language
-**Q: What development languages does Huawei Cloud FPGA support?**
+**Q: What development languages does Cloud FPGA support?**

-Currently, two types of Huawei Cloud FPGA are available: general-purpose (OpenCL) and high-performance (DPDK).
+Currently, two types of Cloud FPGA are available: general-purpose (OpenCL) and high-performance (DPDK).
 OpenCL is developed by using the C language, and the DPDK is developed by using the Verilog hardware language.

 ## FPGA
-**Q: What is the FPGA model used by Huawei Cloud FPGA?**
+**Q: What is the FPGA model used by Cloud FPGA?**

-Currently, Huawei Cloud FPGA uses Xilinx UltraScale+ series xcvu9p-flgb2104-2-i cards.
+Currently, Cloud FPGA uses Xilinx UltraScale+ series xcvu9p-flgb2104-2-i cards.

 ## FPGA Shell